All Episodes

 What happens is the CIA watches the media.

-And if the CIA sees something in the media that they think violates uh secrecy, classified information, they ask the Justice Department for a special prosecutor.
+And if the CIA sees something in the media that they think violates secrecy, classified information, they ask the Justice Department for a special prosecutor.

-They it's called a referral, and they refer this news that they pick up to the Justice Department, ask for a special counsel.
+And they refer this news that they pick up to the Justice Department, ask for a special counsel.

 That's what happened in this case.

-It's isn't it fascinating how none of the reporting reports that Joe Wilson lied to the Senate Intelligence Committee, lied in his New York Times op-ed.
+Isn't it fascinating how none of the reporting reports that Joe Wilson lied to the Senate Intelligence Committee, lied in his New York Times op-ed.

 Makes you want to get sick.